com-480-data-visualization/project-2023-in-viz-veritas/README.md

 Other attempts to visualize datasets from the Digital Humanities referencing to literary texts include the following:
 - [The Mapping Colonial Americas Publishing Project](http://cds.library.brown.edu/mapping-genres/): Mapping of published books from the Brown library
 - [Atlas of early printing](http://atlas.lib.uiowa.edu/#): Specifically the trade routes are a nice reference, in case we want to vizualise the travel routes
 - [Visualizing Shakespeare plays](https://www.martingrandjean.ch/network-visualization-shakespeare/): Visualizig networks in text.
-Can be interesting if we want to analyze co-occurrence of placenames
+This may be of interest to us if we want to analyze co-occurrence of placenames
-Some of these visualizations are older and serve as inspiration.
+Some of these visualizations are older and serve solely as inspiration.

-A visualization of great importance that is also related to travel is of course the [Minard map](https://bigthink.com/strange-maps/229-vital-statistics-of-a-deadly-campaign-the-minard-map/), which can to serve as historical inspiration.
+The [Minard map](https://bigthink.com/strange-maps/229-vital-statistics-of-a-deadly-campaign-the-minard-map/) is a travel-related visualization of great importance, which may also serve as historical inspiration.